reflectoring/reflectoring.github.io/content/blog/2024/2024-02-13-apache-http-client-async-apis.md

   return userResponseMap;
 }
 ```
+This code retrieves user data asynchronously using pipelining.
+It sends parallel requests to the server for each user ID.
+The method `getUserWithPipelining()` orchestrates this process, while `getUserWithParallelRequests()` handles actual request execution.
+Each request is processed asynchronously, and responses are stored in a map.
+If an error occurs, it's logged, and an appropriate message is added to the response map.
+Finally, the method returns the map containing user responses.

+{{% warning title="Connection Closed Exception For Unsupported HTTP/2 Async Features" %}}
+It may be noted that not all servers support HTTP/2 features like multiplexing.
+In that case, Apache HttpAsyncClient multiplexer encounters `ConnectionClosedException` with the message "Frame size exceeds maximum" when executing requests with an enclosed message body and the remote endpoint having negotiated a maximum frame size larger than the protocol default (16KB).
+{{% /warning %}}

 Now Let's understand how to call this functionality.

 First, let's understand the operations to start and stop client for HTTP/1.